Auster-1/Bravely-Second-Village-Edit/README.md

 # Bravely Second Village Edit
-A simple bash script for editing your Moon Village population count in Bravely Second: End Layer.
+A simple bash script for editing your Village population count in Bravely Second: End Layer.

 This script recreates the function of ukee's fork from GBA Temp, which is no longer available.